National Chiao Tung University: Architecture and campus grounds

 The university ascribes to the eastern philosophy of feng shui.
 Effort were made to strike a balance between the university architecture and nature.
 The building designs strike a balance between traditional eastern values and modern advancement.
 Gardens are interspersed throughout the campus and create a peaceful environment for learning.
 Renowned artists including Yuyu Yang have contributed sculptures and artwork to the grounds.

 Rankings

 NCTU was generally considered to be one of the top universities in Taiwan.

 According to the Academic Ranking of World Universities, NCTU was ranked 301-400th in Computer Science in 2020.
 It was ranked 76-100th worldwide in the engineering field in 2016.
-In 2021, U.S. News & World Report ranked National Tsing Hua University 750th in the world.
-NCTU in Taiwan, along with its sister campuses, such as Shanghai Jiao Tong University in China, comprise the largest alumni network in the entire Asia/Pacific region and draws students from over 42 countries around the world.
+NCTU in Taiwan, along with its sister campuses such as Shanghai Jiao Tong University in mainland China, comprises the largest alumni network in the entire Asia/Pacific region and draws students from over 42 countries around the world.

-In 2014, the Embassy of Japan in Taiwan listed NCTU as one of the seven well-known Taiwanese universities.
+In 2014, the Representative of Japan in Taiwan listed NCTU as one of the seven well-known Taiwanese universities.

+Since its merger with the National Yang Ming University (NYMU) in 2021, NCTU has been ranked under the entity of the National Yang Ming Chiao Tung University (NYCU).